ethanbradley/nihpc-documentation/docs/Applications.md

 ## Compilers

 Kelvin-2 has a large set of compilers and libraries for those users who compile their own self-programmed applications.
-We hardly recommend to avoid the system compilers, and to use those ones which are installed as modules.
+We hardly recommend avoiding the system compilers, and to use those ones which are installed as modules.
 Modules for compilers as flagged in general as

     compilers/<name>/<version>